-Component PI Scoring issues SG60 SG80 SG100 Habitats Management strategy 2.4.2 There is a strategy in place that is designed to ensure the UoA does not pose a (a) Management strategy in place ◙ There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
+Component Pl Scoring issues SG60 SG80 SG100 Habitats 2.4.2 There is a strategy in place that is designed to ensure the UoA does not pose a risk of serious or irreversible harm to the habitats. (a) Management strategy in place There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
 There is a partial strategy in place, if necessary, that is expected to achieve the Habitat Outcome 80 level of performance or above.
-There is a strategy in place for managing the impact of all MSC UoAs/non- MSC fisheries on habitats. not pose a risk of serious or irreversible harm to the habitats. (b) Management strategy evaluation The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoAs/ habitats).
+There is a strategy in place for managing the impact of all MSC UoAs/non-MSC fisheries on habitats. (b) Management strategy evaluation The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoAs/ habitats).
 There is some objective basis for confidence that the measures/ partial strategy will work, based on information directly about the UoA and/or habitats involved.
 Testing supports high confidence that the partial strategy/strategy will work, based on information directly about the UoA and/or habitats involved. (c) Management strategy implementation There is some quantitative evidence that the measures/ partial strategy is being implemented successfully.
 There is clear quantitative evidence that the partial strategy/strategy is being implemented successfully and is achieving its objective, as outlined in scoring issue (a). (d) Compliance with management requirements and other MSC UoAs'/non-MSC fisheries' measures to protect VMEs There is qualitative evidence that the UoA complies with its management requirements to protect VMEs.
 There is some quantitative evidence that the UoA complies with both its management requirements and with protection measures There is clear quantitative evidence that the UoA complies with both its management requirements and with protection measures